sequentech/deployment-tool/README.md

 Copyright (C) 2015 Agora Voting SL and/or its subsidiary(-ies).
 Contact: legal@agoravoting.com

-This file is part of the agora-core-view module of the Agora Voting project.
+This file is part of the agora-dev-box module of the Agora Voting project.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A